Food allergy referral (Paediatrics Guidelines)

 • reproducible abdominal upset (vomiting, loose stools)

-Cow’s milk is the most common reason (sometimes soya), other foods are rare.
+Cow’s milk is the most common culprit (sometimes with soya), other foods are rare.

-Often in kids with severe eczema and or multiple / complex allergies.
+Often in children with severe eczema and or multiple / complex allergies.

 The conditions below are common and can easily occur WITHOUT non-IgE food allergy being present: